Blog

 You also operate in a highly competitive environment.
 And whilst seconds may not make a difference, when your team isn’t aligned, it will have a negative impact.

-You don’t just need SOP and process documentation to get aligned, you need it for growth.
+You don’t just need a standard operating procedure document to get aligned, you need it for growth.

 The Starbucks story began in 1971 along the cobblestone streets of Seattle’s historic Pike Place Market.
 Ten years later, a young New Yorker named Howard Schultz transformed the business, and as of November 2021, the company had 33,833 stores in 80 countries, 15,444 of which were located in the United States.
 The company recently announced long-term plans to increase its number of stores to 55000 by 2030!